KattyaCuevas/KattyaCuevas.github.io/_posts/2022-03-28-optimizing-active-record-queries.md

 The third solution uses 1.14 times more memory than the second solution, and the first solution uses 557 times more memory than the second solution.
 And on the number of iterations per second, the first solution is 2.7 times faster than the third solution and 8.65 times faster than the second solution.
 In conclusion, the third solution is the best, and the first solution is the least optimal.
 Why is the solution using pure Active Record the least optimal this time?
 Because the query we are doing makes joins of two tables, this has an optimization cost, as we can observe.

+## Third Problem: Top "N" songs with the highest rating and pass as parameters if you want their artists and albums

+### Possible Solutions:
+Build the result by calling different methods based on the parameters.
+Using SQL y Materialized views.
+### SQL Views
+They are virtual tables created from a `SELECT` query that usually joins multiple tables.
+Each time they are called, the query they have been defined will be executed.
+### Materialized views
+They are also virtual tables created from a `SELECT` query that normally joins multiple tables.
+They store the query results in this virtual table.
+They are read-only.
+They can be updated whenever you need them.

+## Conclusions
+The first problem showed us how to use Active Record to make it more powerful using SQL queries The second problem shows us that it is OK to use Ruby to support Active Record.
+The third one shows us that Active Record can also have a limit, and we can use SQL when needed.

+**Remember**
+* If you will handle a considerable amount of data, try to get only the needed data.
+You can use the `select` and `pluck` methods from Active Record.
+* Sometimes, the Ruby methods are better than the Active Record ones.
+* Don't be afraid to use SQL with Active Record.
+* Use `size` or `length` instead of `count` if you don't want to make an extra query.
+* Avoid `n + 1` queries with `includes` method.

+I hope you enjoyed and learned something from this article.
+Thanks for reading! ❤️